 The Guardian Legend (Compile, 1989)

-The US cover for Guardian Legend is nothing special (in fact, it pretty blatantly rips off the poster for the 1985 movie "Creature"), but the European cover is pretty great-looking.
+The US cover for Guardian Legend is pretty forgettable (in fact, it pretty blatantly rips off the poster for the 1985 movie "Creature"), but the European cover is pretty great-looking.
 Seemingly inspired by the art of Hajime Sorayama, who very much has a thing for chrome robot animals and gynoids (not all of which are work-safe, so be careful searching), it's a pretty fantastic representation of the Guardian as she embarks on her quest to infiltrate and destroy Naju.
 The Japanese cover by Naoyuki Kato is quite a beauty too, though with a bit more of a dark and slightly twisted feel to it.
 Either way, it's two unique depictions of a cool character that capture your imagination and make the journey you're undertaking that much more epic.

 Judgment (Ryu Ga Gotoku Studio, 2019)